nickdeis/drizzle-transaction-context/README.md

 ## Savepoints

-Savepoints are supported as well. `withSavePoint` must be called within the execution scope of `withTransaction`.
+Savepoints are supported as well. `withSavePoint` must be called within the execution scope of `withTransaction` (safe mode will handle this for you).

 Unlike transactions, savepoints can be nested, so you can call `withSavePoint` within `withSavePoint` with no warning or error.